kadimisetty/vim-simplebar/README.md

 A simple non-attention-seeking Vim status line.

-Relies on Unicode support, which it being 2013 and all, your computer has anyway.
-But do keep that in mind.
+(Relies on Unicode support, which it being 2013 and all, your computer has anyway.
+But do keep that in mind.)

+Setup: iTerm w/ Solarized + Vim w/ solarized + simplebar

 ## Screenshots